 Jane 9.961180 10.05199

 Claire is teaching 90 children, almost two thirds of which are boys.
 Jane is only teaching 60 children with almost the opposite gender ratio.
 The distribution of ages is reflected in the plot below.
-There is clearly a wider range of ages in the children taught by Jane and their median ages are higher than those taught by Claire.
+The children taught by Jane have a wider range of ages and their median age is higher than those taught by Claire.

 The distribution of the aggregate result of the questions (expressed as a %) are given below.
 It appears that for both teachers the girls fare better than the boys.